kailash-manasarovar/statement/docs/timeline/2024/november.md

 - As I'm coming back to my car they start shrieking and laughing, and putting their phones up if they're recording me.
 - The man looks like the [man who keyed my car on the Mongto](../2023/october.md#my-car-is-damaged-on-the-montgo).
 - I recognize the woman somehow.
-- I think she's the bar women who works at the cafe I used to meet Lorraine in back in 2014: Ciberdenia.
+- I think she's the bar woman who works at the cafe I used to meet Lorraine in back in 2014: Ciberdenia.

 ![Ciberdenia](../../content/images/ciberdenia.jpg)

-- Messages on fakes accounts that like my posts refer to these two and their behavior later on.
+- Back at home, messages on fake accounts that like my posts refer to these two and their behavior.
 - Later, I dream the man slams the woman's face into the car's dashboard.
-- It's horrible.
-- So, this last week I lived at Carrer Furs, I stayed in and, consequently, if they were poisoning me through the air vents, I was unable to get out to clean my lungs.
+- So, for the last week I lived at Carrer Furs, I stayed in and, consequently, I was unable to get out to clean my lungs of the pesticides fumes all over the flat coupled with the poisoning through the air vents.

 ## My father falls down the stairs